aare-ai/aare-edge/README.md

 ### Key Features

-- **On-Device Processing**: All inference runs locally—no data leaves the device
+- **On-Device Processing**: All inference runs locally, no data leaves the device
 - **Domain Agnostic**: Use with any NER model and entity schema
 - **CoreML Optimized**: Native iOS/macOS performance with Neural Engine acceleration
 - **Policy Verification**: Z3Lite constraint solver for custom compliance rules